eatateeaten/GraphSynth/README.md

 If you are looking to contribute to my humble establishment, email me at Sadgebab@gmail.com, I always need help with testing and decorating the ReactJS frontend

-If you are a Graph Compiler or an AI Infra person, you can get in touch with me on how to arrange this repo to be more applicable for all levels of Ops.
+If you are an ML Compiler or an AI Infra person, you can get in touch with me on how to arrange this repo to be more applicable for all levels of Ops.
+Will try to fuse it with StableHLO to give you the most stable experience.

-There will an AI agent to help you move things around even faster.
+There will be an AI agent to help us move things around even faster.

 Please be aware of the license.